How It Works

 How does it work?

-When a visitor goes to your site they will see your "search panel" and use it
+When a visitor goes to your site they will see your "search box" and use it

-When they do this the request is sent directly to the FreeFind servers which determine
+When they do the request is sent directly to the FreeFind servers which determine

 which pages of your site contain the desired words.

 We then display a list of those pages so the user can choose one.